Leveraging MLLM Embeddings and Attribute Smoothing for Compositional Zero-Shot Learning: Approach

-\textbf{Disentangled features obtainment.} We multiply elements of each weight by the corresponding features and then calculate the average.
+\textbf{Disentangled features acquisition.} We multiply the elements of each weight vector by the corresponding features and then calculate the average.
 The following takes the process of obtaining the shared attribute features of image $x^{m}$ relative to $x^{a}$ as an example: